openjournals/joss/docs/whedon.md

 # Add a GitHub user to the reviewers of this submission
 @whedon add @username as reviewer

+# Re-invite a reviewer (if they can't update checklists)
+@whedon re-invite @username as reviewer

 # Remove a GitHub user from the reviewers of this submission
 @whedon remove @username as reviewer